OneSignal/OneSignal-Unity-SDK/MIGRATION.md

     if (someCheck)
         return null; // don't show the notificaiton

-    // you can now make modifications to the notification before showing
+    // COMING SOON - make modifications to the notification before showing

     return notification; // show the notification
 }